ethereum-optimism/supersim/examples/tictactoe/README.md

 The frontend implementation for the horizontally scalable multichain TicTacToe game built on the superchain interop specification via Supersim.

-See the relevant section in the Supersim [docs](https://google.com) for how the contract is designed.
+See the relevant section in the Supersim [docs](http://supersim.pages.dev/guides/interop/cross-chain-event-reads-tictactoe.html) for how the contract was designed.

 ## Overview

 This frontend streams all game events across the superchain and presents a single view to the connected wallet.
-Since this frontend was built for local demonstrative purposes, it simply streams all game events from the genesis block on every refresh -- not a good idea for production.
+Since this frontend was built for local demonstrative purposes, it simply streams all game events from the genesis block on every refresh - *not a good idea for production*.

 When run in vanilla mode, Supersim instantiates two L2 chains, OP Chain A (901) and OP Chain B (902).
 The frontend represents OP Chain A as the OP Mainnet network and OP Chain B as the Mode network just for demonstrative purposes as to how this might look in production.